Rates of estimation for high-dimensional multi-reference alignment: Method-of-moments estimator

 \section{Method-of-moments estimator}

-In this section, we develop an estimator based on a third-order method-of-moments idea.
-We analyze the risk of this estimator for any noise level $\sigma^2>0$, and show in particular that it attains the minimax upper bound of Theorem \ref{thm:highnoise} in the high-noise regime.
+In this section, we analyze an estimator based on a third-order method-of-moments idea.
+We prove a general risk bound that depends on the smallest non-zero Fourier magnitude $\rlower=\min_k r_k(\theta^*)$ of the true signal, valid for any noise level $\sigma^2>0$, and we show in particular that this achieves the minimax upper bound of Theorem \ref{thm:highnoise} for signals $\theta^* \in \Theta_\beta$ in the high-noise regime.

 Throughout this section, let us denote the Fourier magnitudes and phases of the true parameter as $\theta^*=(r_k\cos\phi_k,r_k\sin\phi_k)_{k=1}^K$ and write $\E$ for $\E_{\theta^*}$.
 Observe from (\ref{eq:tildey}) that for every $k=1,\ldots,K$,